dheideman/UCSD-RoboFishy/README.md

   static domain_name_servers=192.168.7.1
 ```

+  Notes:
-  Note: the "/24" at the end of the "ip_address" is required for USB connections "routers" should be the address of the computer that you are connecting from "domain_name_servers" can either be the computer you are connecting from, or an actual domain name server like "8.8.8.8"
+  * The "/24" at the end of the "ip_address" is required for USB connections "routers" should be the address of the computer that you are connecting from "domain_name_servers" can either be the computer you are connecting from, or an actual domain name server like "8.8.8.8"
+  * When connecting to your Pi over WiFi using a static IP address, it may be necessary to change in /etc/network/interfaces `iface wlan0 inet dhcp` to `iface wlan0 inet manual`.

 Parameters
 ------